-When did I have time to do any journal/workbook work?
+When did I have time to do any journaling or write in a workbook?

 I used to carry my journal and worksheets with me everywhere I went, and I would mostly work on these while on the train (if I had a seat), or during lunchtime.
 Otherwise, I'd write before going to sleep, or when I first wake up.
 Either way I made sure I allowed myself 15-20 minutes daily to work on my anxiety in this way.

-I was persistent because I noticed that it made me feel better, and the more I practiced, the better I felt overall.
+I was persistent because I noticed that it made me less anxious, and the more I practiced, the better I started to control my symptoms.

 Why are Workbooks an Effective Anxiety Management Technique?

-Journals and workbooks can be your best friend.
-They give you the opportunity to release whatever is going on in your mind without filters or worrying about what someone else will think of you.
+Journals and workbooks can be your best friends.
+When with them you're free to release whatever is going on in your mind without filters or worrying about what someone else will think of you.

-We have approximately 60,000 thoughts a day, but an anxious person has way more than that and unfortunately, the bulk of them are negative.
+We have approximately 60,000 thoughts a day, but an anxious person has way more, and unfortunately, the bulk of them are negative.

 If we don’t express our thoughts, feelings, and emotions on paper, we are less aware of what is going on in our minds, which makes it harder to overcome our problems.

-But if we get into the practice of putting something every day on paper, we begin to see patterns in our thinking and behaviors.
+But if we get into the practice of writing down something every day, we can begin to see patterns in our thinking and behaviors.
 This information becomes invaluable for healing.

-You begin to notice what are your bad habits, and when you are aware of them, you can then set goals to change.
+You begin to notice what are your bad habits, and when you're aware of them, you can then set goals to change them.